Los Angeles (Brentwood/UCLA), CA 90049

-Ultimately our wounds create obstacles, fixating our mind when it is meant to be fluent and free.
-It’s like being under a cloud or seeing nothing but clouds.
+Unattended, our wounds create obstacles which fixate the mind when it is meant to be fluent and free.
+It is like being under a cloud or seeing nothing but clouds.

-But we can heal within a human connection, especially with a focused, open-minded therapist who has the expertise and who understands the wounds while also seeing the light.
-By facing and embracing the wounds, by understanding them deeply, by turning to love and light, by exploring new venues, skills, and opportunities, the darkest clouds tend to evaporate.
-Life begins.
-Zen Psychology Therapy (ZPT) offers such a connection.
+Thankfully we can heal within a human connection, especially with a focused, open-minded therapist who has the expertise and who understands the wounds while also seeing the light.
+By facing and embracing the wounds, turning intentionally to success and love, exploring health behaviors, refining skills, and developing opportunities, the darkest clouds tend to evaporate.

-Healing our wounds is often a necessary first step, a base on which all further growth depends.
-Though, if we desire true happiness, the fulfillment of our potential, we need focus.
-Only the focused mind can experience flow, letting us forget everything but our present pursuit.
-As we generate flow, ego and time retreat.
-Regrets, preoccupations and worries vanish.
+Healing our wounds is often the base on which all further growth depends.
+As we go further and wish to engage fully with life, we need to develop our focusing skills.
+Only the focused mind can experience flow and thus happiness.
+As we generate flow, all but our engagement retreats.
+Regrets, preoccupations, and worries vanish.
 Flow comes about when we actively pursue:

 - Mutually empowering relationships

-In Zen Psychology Therapy (ZPT) you have the opportunity to define and shape your dreams as well as to apply yourself with confidence and competence.
+In ZPT you can learn to define and shape your dreams as well as apply yourself with confidence and competence.

 Most important, we need to be able to focus on other human beings and aim for generous reciprocity — the opposite of the blame game in dysfunctional relationships.
 To thrive, we need good working relationships, friendships and love.
 Healthy boundaries are needed.
-How to connect is not always apparent, but ZPT breaks it down and helps widen the space in between.
+How to connect is not always apparent but in ZPT we will break it down and actively practice skills.

 The natural state of mind can only be discovered.
 We are born to be clear-minded, compassionate, and experience our connection with the universe.
 It is natural to feel our connection within the world instead of feeling our separateness.
 This is what is called the “light within.”
-It is possible to realize that we have more in common with the wide-open sky than with a single, passing cloud.
-You are full of possibilities.
-Life is wonderful when loving it fully.
+It is possible to realize that we have more in common with the wide-open sky than with a passing cloud.

 Frequently asked questions